svdgraaf/the-things-network-serverless-example/README.md

 # ttn-serverless-demo
-Demo for setting up a Serverless TTN integration
+Demo for setting up a Serverless The Things Network integration.

 This is the demo app which was shown during the The Things Network Conference.